How Much Water Should We Drink in a Day?

 Can You Drink Too Much Water?

 Hyponatremia occurs when the concentration of salt in your blood gets too low (2).
 This can happen from drinking too much water and causing your cells to swell.
 This swelling can cause many health problems, from mild to life-threatening.
+The symptoms of hyponatremia mimic the symptoms of dehydration.

 How to Track Your Water Intake